rgba-image/pixel/README.md

 setPixelUint32( image, x, y, v )
 ```

-You can also composite the pixel over an existing color, see `compositePixel`
+You can also composite the pixel over an existing color, see `setPixel`
-below for the numerical values of the modes:
+above for the numerical values of the modes:

 ```js
 setPixelUint32( image, x, y, v, COMPOSITE_NORMAL )